WaltZOO/Disaster-Networking/README.en.md

 Disaster Networks are communication infrastructures or systems designed to ensure connectivity and critical communications during emergency situations or natural, technological, or human-made disasters.
 These networks play a vital role in coordinating rescue operations, alerting populations, and restoring communications in heavily disrupted environments.

-In this project, you will implement and compare two mesh network technologies with [LoRa endpoints](matos.md) (433 MHz, 868 MHz and 2.4 GHz):
+In this project, you will first compare two mesh network technologies with [LoRa endpoints](matos.md) (433 MHz, 868 MHz and 2.4 GHz):

 * [ClusterDuck protocol](https://clusterduckprotocol.org/)
 * [Meshtastic protocol](https://meshtastic.org/)

+You will port those mesh technology stack on new [LoRa endpoints](matos.md).

+You will also try to implement new message formats such as [Emergency Warning Satellite Services (EWSS)](https://gricad-gitlab.univ-grenoble-alpes.fr/Projets-INFO4/24-25/09/docs/-/blob/main/README.en.md?ref_type=heads) over Meshtastic/LoRa if you have time.

 You will also try to implement [Bundle](https://datatracker.ietf.org/doc/rfc9171/) (a DTN protocol) over LoRa if you have time.

-Your developments may contribute to both of these open-source communities.
+Your developments may contribute to both of these open-source communities (Meshtastic, RIOT OS ...).

 ## Testbeds